-None of us wants to do boring things for no reason.
-You don't, I don't, either.
+No one wants to do boring things for no reason, including me!
 If something is required for the course, it has a purpose that requires thought.
 If something seems like busy work, I probably haven't articulated the purpose well.
 First reread the instructions, and then be sure to ask me about it, so I can better explain why I am asking you to perform that task.